Unalaska, Alaska: History

 During the first half of the century, the island was touched by numerous epidemics.
 The first epidemic occurred in 1900; in 1919, the Spanish flu touched the island.
 These epidemics contributed to a dramatic decrease of the population in Unalaska.

 Fearing the threat from Imperial Japan during World War II, the neutral United States began fortifying Dutch Harbor in 1940, resulting in the construction of the Dutch Harbor Naval Operating Base and Fort Mears.
 Construction finished entirely by September 1941, three months before the surprise attack on Pearl Harbor that caused the U.S. to enter the war.
 On June 3, 1942, the town was attacked by Japanese air forces in the Battle of Dutch Harbor, part of the Aleutian Islands Campaign.
 After the attack and the Japanese occupations of Kiska and Attu, almost all of the native residents of Amaknak Island were evacuated.
 Many were held under poor conditions in camps in Southeast Alaska for the duration of the war; a substantial number of the internees died during the imprisonment.

 Beginning in the 1950s, Unalaska became a center of the Alaskan king crab fishing industry; by 1978, it was the largest fishing port in the United States.
 A 1982 crash in king crab harvests decimated the industry, and the mid-1980s saw a transition to bottom fishing.

 On October 25, 1977, an extremely intense extratropical system struck the area.
-A pressure of 926 millibars was recorded at Dutch Harbor, which was the lowest non-tropical pressure ever recorded in the United States until December 31, 2020, when another system struck the islands with a pressure of 924.8 millibars.
+A pressure of 926 millibars (27.35 inHg) was recorded at Dutch Harbor, which was the lowest non-tropical pressure ever recorded in the United States until December 31, 2020, when another system struck the islands with a pressure of 924.8 millibars (27.31 inHg).
 Winds in excess of 100 knots caused the shipwreck of in 1997.